Duke Xuan of Qi

+Duke Xuan of Qi (齊宣公 (Qí Xuān Gōng)), personal name Lü Ji, was from 455 BC to 405 BC the monarch of the Qi state.

 Reign

 Duke Xuan succeeded his father, Duke Ping of Qi, who died in 456 BC after 25 years of reign as titular ruler of Qi.
 Since Tian Heng killed Duke Xuan's uncle Duke Jian in 481 BC, Tian had effectively ruled the State of Qi.
 Tian Heng died soon after Duke Xuan's accession, and was succeeded by his son Tian Pan as Prime Minister and de facto ruler.

 Duke Xuan ruled for 51 years and went through four generations of Tian leaders.
 After Tian Pan's death, Tian Bai succeeded his father.
 Qi attacked the State of Jin in 413 BC and the State of Lu the next year.
 Tian Bai died in 411 BC and his son Tian Daozi became leader of the Tian clan and de facto ruler of Qi.
 In 408 BC, Qi attacked Lu again, taking the city of Cheng.
 The following year, Qi invaded the State of Wey and annexed the city of Guanqiu.